open-source-quality/open-source-quality.github.io/_posts/2018-02-01-open-source-maturity-model.markdown

 already done hard work about debugging of the solution.
 So most of the complaints could be about sub-optimal behavior and lack of features.

 So for the team the highest risk is the ability to grow up development velocity while focusing on the almost bug-free behavior.
 Literally, the risks are:
-- Support Capacity, the problem is how to balance the development of features and bugs fixes
+- _Support Capacity_, the problem is how to balance the development of features and bugs fixes
-- Sustainability, as project became pretty adopted team should take actions about ability to recover development in case of maintainer switch.
+- _Sustainability_, as project became pretty adopted team should take actions about ability to recover development in case of maintainer switch.

 ### Resource Wastage
 For the _Support Capacity_ problem it could be a huge optimization to define strict _Feature Requirements_, to get rid of unnecessary and non-critical stuff.